Patient's Query

 Thrombolytic drugs such as Aspirin, Clopidogrel, and Warfarin are also a part of therapy.
 For JAK2 positive patients, Ruxolitinib tablets are given in a dose of 5 to 15 mg per day.
 Another option is IFN alpha in low dose (45 ug/week) in both JAK2 positive or negative cases.
 CALR positive cases show superior results on this model.
 It could take years to cure the disease.
 This is not a life-threatening disease unless thromboembolism involves the heart, lungs, or/and brain.
 Sometimes, the first manifestation of the disease is thromboembolic events.

-Your platelets are touching borderline.
+Your platelets are touching the borderline.
 Just follow up every six months and keep taking Aspirin 75 mg/day.

-Thank you doctor,
+Thank you for your reply.

 What is it in my case?